Katharine Whitehorn: Personal life and honours

 Whitehorn married spy fiction novelist Gavin Lyall in 1958.
-They had two sons: Bernard (a television editor) and Jake (an actor).
+They had two sons.
 She found it difficult to cope with her husband's death in 2003, writing: "You don't 'get over' the man, though you do after a year or two get over the death.
-But you have to learn to live in another country in which you're an unwilling refugee".
+But you have to learn to live in another country in which you're an unwilling refugee."

 In 2004, the National Portrait Gallery, London acquired three portraits of Whitehorn by the photographer J.S.
-Lewinksi.
+Lewinski.
 Whitehorn was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for services to journalism.
 This came about 50 years after she initially declined an honour.

 It was reported in 2018 that she was living in a care home with Alzheimer's disease.
-Her home in Hampstead was sold, and her sons auctioned her writing desk, with the proceeds going to Dementia UK.
+Her home in Hampstead was sold, and her sons auctioned her writing-desk, with the proceeds going to Dementia UK.
 Whitehorn died on 8 January 2021, at a care home in north London.
-She was 92, and had been diagnosed with COVID-19 during the COVID-19 pandemic in England in the time leading up to her death, although it is not known if this contributed to her death.
+She was 92, and had been diagnosed with COVID-19 during the COVID-19 pandemic in England in the time leading up to her death.